Trying out Podman, a rootless alternative to Docker

 Ubuntu 24.04 LTS

-The installation itself is easy.
+Installation itself is easy.

-*If you use docker-compose, you can also install podman-compose
+the equivalent "podman-compose, you can also install

 $ sudo apt update $ sudo apt install podman $ podman --version podman version 4.9.3